Suns roll past LeBron-less Lakers for 111-94 win

 Lakers coach Frank Vogel said he wasn’t sure how much time James will miss with his ankle injury, but made it clear that a quick return was unlikely.

-“We’re prepared for him to be without us basically indefinitely,” Vogel said during pregame on Sunday.
+“We’re prepared for him to be without us basically indefinitely,” Vogel said during pregame Sunday.

 Vogel said the Lakers would obviously miss having having the four-time Most Valuable Player on the floor, but the team’s offense would have the same “general structure and framework.”